KonradSzwarc/better-self-toolbox/src/data/tools/en/second-order-thinking.md

   2. **First-Order Effect**<br />
   If I grab a chocolate bar, I'll feel full and happy right away.
   3. **And Then What?**<br />
-  I'll gain weight, feel more sluggish, and get my energy levels out of balance.
+  It may become a habit, causing me to gain weight, feel more sluggish, and get my energy levels out of balance.
   4. **Stakeholders & Time Horizons**<br />
   My health, energy levels, and long-term well-being.
   5. **Trade-Offs and Choice**<br />